haskell-github-trust/.github/profile/README.md

 * https://github.com/haskell-pkg-janitors Haskell package maintenance organization, but they don't publish a method for joining the org or adding libraries.
 * https://github.com/haskell-party/ Haskell package maintenance organization, but they don't publish a method for joining the org or adding libraries.
 [Introducing Haskell Party proposal](https://github.com/haskellfoundation/stability/pull/12)
-* https://github.com/rowtype-yoga PureScript anarcho type-level collective.
-Is the model for the Haskell Github Trust.
+* https://github.com/rowtype-yoga PureScript “anarcho type-level collective”.
+Is the model for the Haskell GitHub Trust.

 ## FAQ